SoftSec-KAIST/Reassessor/README.md

 ### Run Reassessor

-`Reassessor` takes in a compiler-generated assembly file and a reassembler-generated assembly file and transforms assembly expressions into a canonical form to ease the comparison.
+`Reassessor` takes in a compiler-generated assembly file and a reassembler-generated assembly file, and transforms assembly expressions into a canonical form to ease the comparison.
 Then, `Reassessor` searches errors by comparing the normalized assembly code.